szpajder/dumpvdl2/README.md

 After a couple of minutes the cumulative PPM value converges to a stable reading.
 This is the value for your dongle.
-However, some people reported that this method is not always 100% accurate, so it's good to double-check with method 2.
+However, some people reported that this method is not always 100% accurate, so it's good to double-check with method 2 or 3.

 **Method 2:** use your favorite SDR console (like SDRSharp, HDSDR, GQRX, etc).
 Tune it to a frequency of some local narrowband transmitter which transmits constantly (or very often) and